jeremyreeder/gridscout/docs/_posts/2018-07-05-rc1-a-lightweight-tactical-carbine.md

 tags: weapon rc1 carbine
 ---

-I'm building a new weapon which I call the **GridScout™ RC1**.
+I'm building a new weapon.
+I call it the **GridScout™ RC1**.
 Why RC1?
 Because it's easier to explain that RC1 stands for _Reeder Carbine One_ than to explain that PK6 (its original name) stands for _Piŝta Karabeno je 6,5mm Grendel_.

 ## Weapon design
 I want a gun that's especially easy to handle in close-quarters combat without sacrificing effectiveness at medium range (up to 500 yards).
-While many PDWs are great in close quarters and a modern carbine is pretty good up to 300 yards, both are severely handicapped beyond that range.
-PDWs suffer from their very short barrels, while the typical carbine is held back by a diminutive 5.56x45 NATO cartridge.
+While a PDW may be great in close quarters and an M4-style carbine is pretty good up to 300 yards, both are severely handicapped beyond that range.
+A PDW's range suffers from its very short barrel, while the carbine is typically held back by a diminutive 5.56x45 NATO cartridge.
 In either case, the energy of the bullet is insufficient to remain effective at my maximum intended distance against human targets and the occasional medium-size game animal.
 (Besides the obvious